 For me, the answer does not lie in disagreement or denial that there is systemic racism in our communities.
 I am not silenced because of my white fragility or lack of anger at the repeated examples of brutality against minorities.
 What has stopped my engagement is considering this issue someone else’s priority.
 And that view is extremely short-sighted.

 We are more than an importing cooperative.
 We champion for the most vulnerable participants in our supply chain and develop regenerative and sustainable relationships.
-How successful can we be in promoting global equality when we do not prioritize engaging with the systemic racism that threatens to tear apart our communities at home?
+How successful can we be in promoting global equity when we do not prioritize engaging with the systemic racism that threatens to tear apart our communities at home?

 Peacefully and often, we need to remind our communities that Black Lives Matter.
 This is not a fringe group, but an international movement that aligns with Cooperative Coffees’ values and gives voice to the most vulnerable among us.
 Until racialized minorities no longer fear the very institutions in our communities created to protect them, this needs to be our priority.